mholwill/static_and_dynamic_testing_PDA/testing_task_1.md

     end
   end

-  #error 1: There is a spelling mistake for 'def'.
+  #Error 1: There is a spelling mistake for 'def'.
-  #Error 2: there is no comma between the two parameters of the function.
+  #Error 2: There is no comma between the two parameters of the function.
-  #Error 3: there is an extra end.
+  #Error 3: There is an extra end.
   #Error 4: It should return card1.

   def highest_card(card1 card2)